 - 2 teaspoons onion powder

-- 1 teaspoon dried thyme (not powdered)
+- 1 teaspoon dried thyme - not powdered

 - ½ teaspoon ground ginger

-- 1 ½ teaspoons liquid smoke, optional
+- ½ teaspoon liquid smoke, optional

 - ¾ cup water

-- 190 grams vital wheat gluten (1 ½ cups) plus 1 Tbsp, divided - if not using a kitchen scale, whisk the flour first to fluff it up then measure with cups.
+- 190 grams vital wheat gluten (1 ½ cups) plus 1 Tbsp, divided - see Notes

-- ½ teaspoon refined coconut oil or other neutral flavored oil
+- ½ teaspoon refined coconut oil - or other neutral flavored oil

 Herb Rub (optional):